OutSystems/docs-odc/src/eap/building-apps/seo/improve-seo-prerendering.md

 To effectively use prerender technology, provide crawlers with a complete website structure through a `sitemap.xml` file.

 Ensure the file is available at the domain's root level.
-For instance, if the domain is yourserver.com, the sitemap is yourserver.com/sitemap.xml.
+For instance, if the domain is example.com, the sitemap is example.com/sitemap.xml.
 To achieve this result, configure a working route using an ODC app and a reverse proxy or CDN.

-Refer to [Generating sitemap and robots files](./generating-sitemap-robot-files.md) on creating a sitemap file within an ODC app.
+Refer to [Generating sitemap and robots files](generating-sitemap-robot-files.md) on creating a sitemap file within an ODC app.

-To create and publish a new app to use to host the sitemap.xml file, do the following:
+To create and publish a new app to use to host the `sitemap.xml` file, do the following:

 1. In ODC Studio, right-click **Resources** within **Data** tab and select **Import Resource**.

-1. Select the newly created `sitemap.xml` file.
+2. Select the newly created `sitemap.xml` file.

-1. Select the `sitemap.xml` file and set the **Deploy Action** field to **Deploy to Target Directory**.
+3. Select the `sitemap.xml` file and set the **Deploy Action** field to **Deploy to Target Directory**.

 As a result, the file is available under MyApp/sitemap.xml.
 You can publish your app.

-1. Configure Reverse Proxy or CDN to serve sitemap to the root directory of the domain.
+4. Configure Reverse Proxy or CDN to serve sitemap to the root directory of the domain.

 Example configuration in an Nginx reverse proxy `sites-available/default` file within the `server{}` section.